lalaliwe/youtube-live-lurker/README.md

 YouTube’s `/live` page is a public web route, not an official live-status API.
 YouTube may change, throttle, or block it.
 On repeated check errors, the extension backs off to avoid hammering requests.

-Holodex coverage is strongest for VTuber channels tracked by Holodex.
+Holodex coverage is strongest for VTuber channels.
 Non-Holodex channels can still be watched by the extension, but may not show upcoming schedule cards in the dashboard.

 ## License